 - To your university email account.
 It is very important that you check your university email account frequently to ensure important communications are not overlooked.

 - On the home page of your Tk20 account.
-At the top of the page are Recent Message.
+At the top of the page are Recent Messages.
 If there is a message listed, click on the link to read the full message.

 - On the College of Education Tk20 website.

-- On the digital message system (TV) in the hallway near Student Services.
+- On the digital message system (TV) located in the ground floor lobby and in the rear lobby facing the Student Union.

 Simply put, Tk20 is an online assessment program used to provide evidence that teacher candidates have mastered state and professional standards for the profession.

-Tk20 is used by undergraduate and graduate students admitted to College of Education professional education programs that have identified "key" assessments.
-A list of programs that require use of Tk20 can be found here.
+Tk20 is used by undergraduate and graduate students admitted to College of Education professional education programs.

 The professional education programs in the College of Education are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 The accreditation process requires us to maintain a comprehensive assessment system to analyze student performance data and to engage in continuous improvement.
 To help us in this effort, the College uses Tk20 Campus Tools for Higher Education, a comprehensive system for outcomes-based assessment, accountability and reporting.
 In addition to the fee paid by the College, students enrolled in the identified professional education programs are required to subscribe to Tk20.

-If you purchased Tk20 last semester and the Tk20 fee showed up on your tuition bill again this semester, contact the Tk20 Office (Central Hower 312), call (330) 972-2114, or email: firstname.lastname@example.org.
-They will work with the Bursar's Office to remove the fee.
+If you purchased Tk20 previously and the Tk20 fee showed up on your tuition bill again this semester, contact the Tk20 Office by calling (330) 972-2114, or fill out the Online Help form.
+We will work with the Bursar's Office to remove the fee.

 Click the gold button at the left